HannahKniesel/WSCD/README.md

 ```bash
 python Main_Location.py --project WSCD --seeds 42 123 7353 --annotation_time 38027
 python Main_BoundingBox.py --project WSCD --seeds 42 123 7353 --annotation_time 38027
 ```

 ## CAM implementation
 We use the very helpful CAM implementation for pytorch from [here](https://github.com/jacobgil/pytorch-grad-cam).
 This code is included in our code base in `./GradCAM/`.

-## Reproducability and Model weights
+## Reproducability
-We provide the commands for reproducing the main experiments as well as model weights of the best models of our main experiments [Reproducability.md](Reproducability.md).
+We provide the commands for reproducing the main experiments in [Reproducability.md](Reproducability.md).

 ## Open Questions?
 If you have any questions about this repository please do not hesitate to contact [hannah.kniesel@uni-ulm.de](hannah.kniesel@uni-ulm.de).